 Subscribe to our WhatsApp Channel

 “Disturbing news from Ratnapura!
-Please pay attention to this for the safety of your children.
+Please pay attention to this information for the safety of your children.
 ‘Meningitis’ (brain fever) is reportedly spreading among schoolchildren in Ratnapura these days.
-According to health authorities, although the situation is currently reported only from Ratnapura, it is important for parents across Sri Lanka to be aware of it.”
+According to health authorities, although the situation is currently reported only from Ratnapura, parents across Sri Lanka need to be aware of it.”

-The video was also widely shared through WhatsApp.
+The video was also widely shared through WhatsApp as well.

 Following several requests to verify whether “brain fever” was actually spreading in the Ratnapura area, we conducted a fact-check into the claim.